alexheist/portfolio/README.md

 #### Add Blog

 I have added a new set of endpoints for the API for the soon-to-be-released blog, as well as new React components.
-There is a `/blog` URL that will retrieve a list of published articles, in addition to `/blog/:slug` URL for displaying a specific article.
+I implemented React Routers to create a `/blog` URL that will retrieves a list of published articles in addition to `/blog/:slug` URL for displaying a specific article.
+I also implemented `react-markdown` and `react-syntax-highlighter` to style my technical articles.

 ---